Silent Night, Deadly Night 4: Initiation: Home media

 The film was released directly to video on November 21, 1990.
 It subsequently screened on Cinemax on December 31, 1990.

 In December 2009, it was released on DVD for the first time as part of a triple-feature with Better Watch Out! and The Toy Maker by Lions Gate Entertainment.

-On December 13, 2022, Silent Night, Deadly Night 4: Initiation was released in a Blu-ray box set set with Silent Night, Dead Night 3: Better Watch Out! and Silent Night, Deadly Night 5: The Toy Maker through Lionsgate's Vestron Video Collector's Series.
+On December 13, 2022, Silent Night, Deadly Night 4: Initiation was released in a Blu-ray box set with Silent Night, Dead Night 3: Better Watch Out! and Silent Night, Deadly Night 5: The Toy Maker through Lionsgate's Vestron Video Collector's Series.

+Reception

 Critical response

 Jeffrey Jonsson of The Daily Utah Chronicle referred to the film as "quite putrid" and criticized it for its disconnection from the series' previous films, adding that it was not worth seeking out "unless you have a thing for big, slimey devil-worms".

 In a contemporary review, Variety described the film as "impressive, disturbing entertainment" and that "Thanks to the imaginative effects of Screaming Mad George...[the effects are] hard to watch but just what modern horror fans crave".
 The review noted that Neith Hunter "makes a very strong impression here in an uninhibited performance".

 Online magazine Flickering Myth called the film an "anti-Christmas" movie and likened it to Halloween III: Season of the Witch (1982) because of its lack of relation to the former films in the series.
 Its special effects and use of bugs also drew comparisons to The Fly (1986).

+Sequel

+A sequel titled Silent Night, Deadly Night 5: The Toy Maker, was released in 1991.